Pregnancy care consists of prenatal (before birth) and postpartum (after birth) healthcare for expectant mothers.

 - drink plenty of fluids

-New mothers should make vaginal care an essential part of their postnatal care.
+New mothers should make vaginal care an essential part of their postpartum care.
 You may experience:

-- vaginal soreness if you had a tear during delivery
+- vaginal soreness f you had a tear during delivery

-- urination problems, such as pain or a frequent urge to urinate
+- urination problems like pain or a frequent urge to urinate

 - discharge, including small blood clots